Fearless Delivery with an End-to-End DevOps Platform

-Excepts from the discussion:
+Excerpts from the discussion:

-Managing repos in cloud-native
+Managing repos in

-MELISSA: I think the best thing I can point out there is just, there are so many more binaries libraries dependencies every day than ever before.
-So it’s, it’s becoming a thing it’s becoming more difficult to manage.
-It’s like buying a new pair of shoes every day and you got to stuff them all in the same closet, you know?
+MELISSA: I think the best thing I can point out there is just, there are so many more binaries, libraries’ dependencies every day than ever before.
+So it’s, it’s becoming a thing, it’s becoming more difficult to manage.
+It’s like buying a new pair of shoes every day, and you got to stuff them all in the same closet, you know?
 And then you got to find the pair you wanted to wear that day.

 MELISSA: We often see continuous delivery pipelines.
 That means everything is automated, but there is that one extra step that somebody has to push that button to actually deploy to an environment.
-We get stuck at continuous integration where we have that set up, we’ve got our builds automated, our unit testing automated, but then what, do we do?
+We get stuck at continuous integration where we have that setup, we’ve got our builds automated, our unit testing automated, but then what do we do?
 I see some pretty strong use case scenarios here, especially for staging environments and testing environments, on top of your production environment to make this a little bit easier for different teams to get their software through these quality gates and out the door faster.